j3rrywan9/kotlin-study/doc/head_first_kotlin.md

 You can use the `is` operator in a variety of situations.

 ### Where to use the `is` operator

+### Use `when` to compare a variable against a bunch of options

+A `when` statement is useful if you want to compare a variable against a set of different options.
+It's like using a chain of `if`/`else` expressions, but more compact and readable.

+If you want to run different code depending on the underlying type of an object, you can use the `is` operator inside a `when` statement.

+### The `is` operator usually performs a smart cast

+In most circumstances, the `is` operator performs a **smart cast**.
+*Casting* means that the compiler treats a variable as though its type is different to the one that it's declared as, and *smart casting* means that the compiler automatically performs the cast on your behalf.

+The `is` operator performs a smart cast whenever the compiler can guarantee that the variable can't change between checking the object's type and when it's used.

+### Use `as` to perform an explicit cast

+If you want to access the behavior of an underlying object but the compiler can't perform a smart cast, you can explicitly cast the object into the appropriate type.

 ## Chapter 7